-Social Media and Restraining Orders in Arizona
+Social Media and Restraining Orders in Arizona | Hildebrand Law, PC

 Courts are trying hard to adjust, but it’s a slow procedure, especially when a judge grew up before the digital age and is unfamiliar with the types of invasive and abusive contacts that social media can allow.

 Restraining Orders (i.e., Orders of Protection) in Arizona

-A protective order, also called an Order of Protection or, in other states, an abuse prevention order, is a restraining order prohibiting an individual – to whom the order is directed – from contacting you and from committing additional acts of abuse.
+A protective order also called an Order of Protection or, in other states, an abuse prevention order is a restraining order prohibiting an individual – to whom the order is directed – from contacting you and from committing additional acts of abuse.

 This is the case in Arizona.
-According to the Elizabeth Buffam Chace Center, a violation of an Arizona restraining order is a criminal offenses, punishable by up to one year in prison, or up to $1,000 fine.
+According to the Elizabeth Buffam Chace Center, a violation of an Arizona restraining order is a criminal offense, punishable by up to one year in prison, or up to $1,000 fine.

 The “Elonis” Case

 However, instead of discussing free speech rights vs. protective orders on social media, the Court overturned Elonis’s conviction on the grounds that the lower court told the jury to determine whether a reasonable person would have found the content threatening, rather than requiring proof of some mental intent on Elonis’s part in order to convict.

 For example, in the New York case of People v.
 Gonzalez, 15-6081M, Maria Gonzalez was divorced from her spouse and she obtained a protection order preventing her from contacting him or his family.

 Lawyers representing people who have been served with protective orders often advise them never to contact the protected person, never to refer to the protected person on social media, either by name or by description (e.g. my spouse, my ex-spouse) and also to avoid posting any photos of the protected person.

 According to Connecticut attorneys, prosecutors and domestic violence court judges have zero tolerance for any violations of this order, so even an automated Facebook email or message that goes out to a group distribution list that includes the protected person can result in a felony charge.

 Problems with Prosecution